This is a list of Apps that are highly essential in keeping my life organized and interesting – and they might help you too.

 1. Trello

-A highly visual list tool for project management that combines a simple user interface for personal organization, with powerful flexible features that can be used with large teams.
+A highly visual list tool for project management that combines a simple user interface for a personal organization with powerful, flexible features that can be used with large teams.

-Trello uses Kanban method on each board offering a birds-eye overview of all tasks and progress with the connections between them.
+Trello uses the Kanban method on each board, offering a birds-eye overview of all tasks and progress with the connections between them.
 A Card (a single task) moves from left to right (To Do – Doing – Done lists)

-I have been a Trello convert for a long time and I use it to manage all my projects in one place.
-When writing my articles, I have created a seamless workflow from content idea generation to publishing the finished article on WordPress, all with the help of my favourite Powerup called Butler.
+I have been a Trello convert for a long time, and I use it to manage all my projects in one place.
+When writing my articles, I have created a seamless workflow from content idea generation to publishing the finished article on WordPress, all with the help of my favorite Powerup called Butler.
 My meetings with my accountability partner are held in Trello.

 You can use it to manage your entire life – plan out travels, track your job hunt, save online meal recipes, record your child’s milestones, organize work and home improvement projects, money and personal budgets, or just about anything else.